sysaulab/fuzzy_dict/PAPER.md

 | Bucket lookup (per mask) | O(1) |
 | Candidate scoring | O(k · S) where k is the number of candidates and S is the cost of the scorer (here O(L)) |

-In practice, the number of retrieved buckets is small (exact + up to ~2000 combinations for 63 bits, but many masks are absent), and the scorer is applied only to a fraction of the dictionary.
+The number of generated masks is bounded by O(B²) and is therefore constant with respect to the dictionary size; practically, most of those masks correspond to empty buckets, so the number of actual lookups is tiny.
+The scorer is applied only to the small number of candidates retrieved.

 ## 3. Implementation Considerations